Part 2: Alghero to Orosei Road Trip (1 Day)

 The third day in Sardinia is a road trip from Alghero to the Gulf of Orosei where we’ll spend three days.
 The roughly 180km, six-hour route (including stops) will take us south along the coast to the beautiful town of Bosa before heading inland to the east coast of the island.

-Pro tip: you can rent a car starting from the third day and reduce your overall travel costs.
+You can rent a car starting from the third day and reduce your overall travel costs.
 We paid about 30€ per day for a manual car during the last week of August.

 Alghero to Bosa